Diggs Revol Dog Crate (Small/Medium)

 Account for shedding.

-The Shiba Inu's thick double coat sheds seasonally (and often year-round).
-Any dog crate that touches their body will collect fur.
-Choose products with removable, washable components and keep a lint roller nearby.
+The Shiba Inu's thick double coat sheds seasonally (and usually year-round -- Maple's fur is on everything I own).
+Any dog crate touching their body will collect fur.
+Choose products with removable, washable components.

 Check the weight range, not just "small" labels.